Professor Norm Matloff

 You can use the routines in the Rth package directly, without writing your own code.
 But if you have experience writing in C++, or at least C, you are encouraged to write your own Rth routines, and the code here has been written to serve as examples which will facilitate that.

 At first, don't get distracted by all the "housekeeping" code.
 Most of this is just constructors to set up needed vectors.
-The heart of the code for each routine here is described in the HowItWorks file in the given directory.

 For instance, here is code from the Kendall's Tau routine: